FeMoco

-FeMoco (FeMo cofactor) is the primary cofactor of nitrogenase.
+FeMoco (FeMo cofactor) or M-cluster is the primary cofactor of nitrogenase.
 Nitrogenase is the enzyme that catalyzes the conversion of atmospheric nitrogen molecules N2 into ammonia (NH3) through the process known as nitrogen fixation.
-Studying FeMoco's role in the reaction mechanism for nitrogen fixation is a potential use case for quantum computers.
-Even limited quantum computers could enable better simulations of the reaction mechanism.

 Because it contains iron and molybdenum, the cofactor is called FeMoco.
 Its stoichiometry is Fe7MoS9C.

 Structure

 The FeMo cofactor is a cluster with composition Fe7MoS9C.
-Fe is the chemical symbol for the element iron (ferrum), and Mo is the symbol for molybdenum.
-This large cluster can be viewed as two subunits composed of one Fe4S3 (iron(III) sulfide) cluster and one MoFe3S3 cluster.
+This cluster can be viewed as two subunits composed of one Fe4S3 (iron(III) sulfide) cluster and one MoFe3S3 cluster.
 The two clusters are linked by three sulfide ligands and a bridging carbon atom.
 The unique iron (Fe) is anchored to the protein by a cysteine.
 It is also bound to three sulfides, resulting in tetrahedral molecular geometry.
 The additional six Fe centers in the cluster are each bonded to three sulfides.
 These six internal Fe centers define a trigonal prismatic arrangement around a central carbide center.
 The molybdenum is attached to three sulfides and is anchored to the protein by the imidazole group of a histidine residue.
 Also bound to Mo is a bidentate homocitrate cofactor, leading to octahedral geometry.
-Crystallographic analysis of the MoFe protein initially proposed the geometry of FeMoco, which was confirmed by extended X-ray absorption fine-structure (EXAFS) studies.
+Crystallographic analysis of the MoFe protein initially revealed the geometry and chemical composition of FeMoco, later confirmed by extended X-ray absorption fine-structure (EXAFS) studies.
 The Fe-S, Fe-Fe and Fe-Mo distances were determined to be 2.32, 2.64, and 2.73 Å respectively.

 Biosynthesis

 Biosynthesis of FeMoco is a complicated process that requires several Nif gene products, specifically those of nifS, nifQ, nifB, nifE, nifN, nifV, nifH, nifD, and nifK (expressed as the proteins NifS, NifU, etc.).
-FeMoco assembly is proposed to be initiated by NifS and NifU which mobilize Fe and sulfide into small Fe-S fragments.
-These fragments are transferred to the NifB scaffold and arranged into a Fe7MoS9C cluster before transfer to the NifEN protein (encoded by nifE and nifN) and rearranged before delivery to the MoFe protein.
+FeMoco assembly is proposed to be initiated by NifS and NifU which mobilize Fe and sulfide into small [Fe4S4] fragments.
+A pair of these fragments (K-cluster) are transferred to the NifB scaffold and arranged into a Fe7MoS9C L-cluster before transfer to the NifEN protein (encoded by nifE and nifN) and rearranged before delivery to the MoFe protein.

 Several other factors participate in the biosynthesis.
 For example, NifV is the homocitrate synthase that supplies homocitrate to FeMoco.
 NifV, a protein factor, is proposed to be involved in the storage and/or mobilization of Mo.
-Fe protein is the electron donor for MoFe protein6.
+Fe protein is the electron donor for MoFe protein.
 These biosynthetic factors have been elucidated and characterized with the exact functions and sequence confirmed by biochemical, spectroscopic, and structural analyses.